 - The tigers are kept together and allowed to socialise with one another.

 Both the for and against schools provide very valid arguments, one myth that I think needs dispelling is that the tigers are drugged, I think people get confused when they see these big cats snuggled up with their paws in the air.
-The reality is that tigers in the wild will sleep for between 18-20 hours per day, they are apex predators, they expel a lot of energy in short amounts of time during the hunt, once they have eaten they will sleep and digest their protein rich meal perfect for building huge muscle mass but providing little energy – this is no different to how tigers behave in captivity, the only difference is that because they have been hand reared by humans they know not to attack them when the two meet.
-I think a very good source for first hand information and the article which swayed me to make the journey to Tiger Kingdom was written by a young woman called Vicky Taylor who volunteered at the Tiger Kingdom, she reported that the tigers were well looked after, lived happy lives and they there was certainly no drugging going on, you can read this article here.
+The reality is that tigers in the wild will sleep for between 18-20 hours per day, they are apex predators, they expel a lot of energy in short amounts of time during the hunt, once they have eaten they will sleep and digest their protein rich meal which is perfect for building huge muscle mass but provides little energy – this is no different to how tigers behave in captivity, the only difference is that because they have been hand raised by humans they know not to attack them.
+The link you will find below is a very good source for first hand information and is the article which swayed me to make the journey to Tiger Kingdom, it was written by a young woman called Vicky Taylor who volunteered at the Tiger Kingdom, she reported that the tigers were well looked after, lived happy lives and there was certainly no drugging going on, you can read this article here.

-Think what you will of my experience, you may agree with me or you may call me a scumbag but as I have previously stated, people will often have conflicting opinions, if yours contradicts theirs, why not try starting a dialogue instead of lambasting their character like I see happening far too often.
+Think what you will of my experience, you may agree with me or you may call me a scumbag but as I have previously stated, people will often have conflicting opinions, if yours contradicts mine for example, why not throw it in the comments section.